 12,000 tonnes of garbage is collected from Saanich residents every year and taken to the Hartland landfill.
 It is estimated 30% of this garbage could be diverted through kitchen scraps recycling.

 In three months, 583 households who participated in the Kitchen Scraps Recycling Pilot Project diverted 19 tonnes of waste from the landfill and reduced their garbage by 37%.

-In 2013, Saanich garbage collection customers paid $156 for solid waste services; this fee appeared as a separate line item on the property taxe notice .
-In 2014, property owners will pay an annual base fee of $105 for solid waste services plus an annual *cart fee for their garbage and organics recycling carts.
-These fees will be included on a utility bill instead of the property tax notice.
+In 2016, property owners will pay an annual base fee of $112.50 for solid waste services plus an annual *cart fee for their garbage and organics recycling carts.
+These fees will be included on the utility bill.

-*The cart fees being charged cover the ongoing costs for disposal and processing of garbage and organics recycling collected in the carts at the Hartland landfill and compost facility - they are not cart rental fees.
+*The cart fees being charged cover the ongoing costs for disposal and processing of garbage and organics recycling collected in the carts - they are not cart rental fees.